Aravindakrishnan/cryptobot-slack-telegram/README.md

 # cryptobot-slack-telegram

-Cryptobot is the slackbot used for getting info about the cryptocurrencies 💰
+Cryptobot is here to help you with getting info about the cryptocurrencies 💰

 [documentation](https://cryptobotdocs.netlify.app/)